kurtosis-tech/kardinal-playground/README.md

 ## 🛠 Features

-- 🐦 Kardinal
+- 🐦 Kardinal: Our platform that allows you to dev on prod safely
-- 🚙 Minikube
+- 🚙 Minikube: A tool that lets you run Kubernetes locally
-- 🎛 kubectl
+- 🎛 kubectl: The command-line tool for interacting with Kubernetes clusters
-- 🌐 Istio
+- 🌐 Istio: An open-source service mesh that layers transparently onto existing distributed applications
-- 📊 Kiali
+- 📊 Kiali: A management console for Istio-based service mesh

 ## 🚀 Getting Started